kasbench/globeco-portfolio-accounting-service/@cursor-log.md

 **Project Status:** Phase 8.2 Kubernetes Deployment complete with comprehensive production-ready infrastructure and CI/CD pipeline ready for Docker Hub publishing and automated deployments.

 **Action Taken:** Successfully completed Phase 8.2 documentation and implemented comprehensive GitHub Actions workflow for multi-architecture Docker builds with security scanning, automated deployments, and release management.

+## 2025-01-30 - Docker Build Optimization Request

+**Request:** User reported that Docker builds in GitHub Actions are taking 6+ hours and getting cancelled.
+The issue is specifically with ARM64 builds taking extremely long due to emulation on AMD64 GitHub runners.
+Local builds work fine.

+**Analysis:**
+- Linux/amd64 builds complete successfully in reasonable time
+- Linux/arm64 builds are extremely slow due to emulation
+- ARM64 server build took 250+ seconds and was still running when cancelled
+- Need to optimize for multi-architecture builds in CI/CD pipeline

+**Action:** Providing optimized Docker build strategy with:
+1. Optimized Dockerfile with better caching
+2. Updated GitHub Actions workflow with platform-specific optimizations
+3. Alternative build strategies for ARM64 architecture